 What unites people against Roger’s proposal is rather a surprise.
 Everyone is opposed to the concept of constant pressure.
 Note: For example, the TGV does not constantly run at full speed.
 The route of this high-speed line is a series of gentle climbs and descents.

 Elisa points out another aspect.
 Contingency plans are a management tool, but it is the supply chain that dictates the process.
-What is the equivalent for sales?
+What is the equivalent of sales?
 Roger muddles through with reference to the focus on product presentations and end of multitasking, but he needs Gary’s help.

 What will happen next year once he retires and Pierce has the support of CGS’s founder?
 Not to mention that Elisa hasn’t gone away, and brings up the issue, in relation to one of the topics, a few days later.
-With the aim to drive the sales force throughout the year, she is concerned that it will not be so easy to spot the weaker ones, who can create fictitious or unwanted orders that are cancelled after the end of the quarter, but which allow them to achieve their targets.
+With the aim to drive the sales force throughout the year, she is concerned that it will not be so easy to spot the weaker ones, who can create fictitious or unwanted orders that are canceled after the end of the quarter, but which allow them to achieve their targets.

 Roger has thought things through.
 From now on, salespeople receive their commission when the money comes in and not when the order is placed.